 If every pencil, ruler or ear of corn becomes a potential weapon in the hands of your young swashbuckler, it may be time for a sword or stage combat class where those instincts can be channeled in a fun and productive way.
 Japanese and Korean martial art traditions stress the "art" of sword play as well as the importance of respect for the weapons and the opponent.
 Plus kids can improve their body mechanics, breathing patterns, agility and speed in a safe space with trained instructors.

-Here are five places where New York City kids can work on their sword play and stage combat skills—far away from your fine china.
+Here are three places where New York City kids can work on their sword play and stage combat skills—far away from your fine china.
 You can find lots of other offbeat and enriching programs for children in our Classes Guide.

 Sword Class NYC – Midtown West

 Ripley Greer Studio, 520 Eighth Avenue between 36th and 37th Streets